adrientaudiere/MiscMetabar/docs/index.md

 [`cutadapt_remove_primers()`](https://adrientaudiere.github.io/MiscMetabar/reference/cutadapt_remove_primers.md),
 [`krona()`](https://adrientaudiere.github.io/MiscMetabar/reference/krona.md),
 [`vsearch_clustering()`](https://adrientaudiere.github.io/MiscMetabar/reference/vsearch_clustering.md),
 …).
-A solution is to exploit docker container, for example the using the great [rocker project](https://rocker-project.org/).
+A solution is to exploit docker container, for example using the great [rocker project](https://rocker-project.org/).

 Here is a list of functions with some limitations or not working at all